 The good news is, there are a number of safe, drug-free ways you can alleviate your child's cold symptoms.
 These may include a runny nose, sore throat, coughing, sneezing, mild fever (especially at night), loss of appetite, and irritability.
 Here's our favorite natural and alternative ways to make sniffling, snuffling kids more comfortable.

 Aspirators clear out the gunk and relieve stuffed noses.
-As a faster alternative to bulb aspirators (which many babies and parents object to), consider our battery-operated version, Nasal Clear.
+As a faster alternative to bulb aspirators (which many babies and parents object to), consider a battery-operated version.

 When mucus is thick, saline drops can be helpful.
 Place a few drops of pure saline solution (never medicated) in each nostril, and then immediately apply suction.
 This is especially helpful before meals, particularly for newborns, since it's harder for babies to nurse when sinuses are clogged.